Alphabetic Table of Runs

 rafts and kayaks 600 - 2000 cfs, IK minimum 500 estimate after subtracting hydropower spikes (USGS site)

-Putah Creek above Berryessa Reservoir Middletown to Berryessa Reservoir Class IV+ with long class II stretches 16 miles,
+Putah Creek above Berryessa reservoir Middletown to Berryessa Reservoir Class IV+ brush with long class II stretches 16 miles,

 1 or 2 days